7 Things You’re Doing That are Only Hurting Your Conversions

 According to an article published by CXL, modern psychology researchers suggest that the human brain has three figurative parts:

-The third part is the most important to neuromarketing because it makes most of the person’s decision.
+The third part is the most important to neuromarketing because it makes most of the person’s decisions.

 The same CXL article mentioned that one example of controlling the third figurative part of your consumer’s brain is the application of the contrast principle.
-“Contrast” is generally used in the context of design, especially involving call to action buttons which should be in dominant design to stand out.
+“Contrast” is generally used in the context of design, especially involving call-to-action buttons which should be in the dominant design to stand out.

 The contrast principle allows you to persuade your customers to make decisions through design.